-The Patrol Leaders Council meets at the Contempo Clubhouse on the first Wednesday of every month, from 7:00 p.m. to 7:45 p.m.
+The Patrol Leaders Council meets at St. Anne's Church on the first Wednesday of every month, from 7:30 p.m. to 8:30 p.m.
 Attendance is mandatory for the senior Troop leadership, including all Patrol Leaders.
-Assistant Patrol Leaders are also encouraged to participate.
+All scouts are also encouraged to participate to learn how activities are planned and to have a voice in what the troop does.

-The Troop 110 Committee meets at the Contempo Clubhouse on the first Wednesday of every month, from 7:45 p.m. to 9:00 p.m., just after the PLC.
+The Troop 110 Committee meets at St. Anne's on the first Wednesday of every month, at 8:30pm following the PLC.
 The attendance of parents and adult members is critical to the success of the Troop's program.

-Regular Troop meetings are held at the Contempo Clubhouse every second Wednesday night during the school season from 7:15 p.m. to 8:30 p.m.
-The clubhouse is also reserved beginning at 7:15 p.m. on the third and fourth Wednesdays, for patrol meetings, boards of review and other advancement sessions, as scheduled.
+Regular Troop meetings are held at St. Anne's Church every second Wednesday night during the school season from 7:30 p.m. to 8:30 p.m.

 Regular attendance at Troop meetings is extremely important, as it is here that many Scout skills are taught and plans are made for the monthly activities.
-If a boy attends only the camp-outs and not the weekly Troop meetings, he will be ill prepared, as he will not have been part of the planning.
-He also will not have been of much help to his patrol in preparing for the camp-out.
+If a boy attends only the campouts and not the weekly Troop meetings, he will be ill prepared, as he will not have been part of the planning.
+He also will not have been of much help to his patrol in preparing for the campout.
 Similarly, if a boy attends only the Troop meetings and not the field events, he may find the meetings boring because he doesn't see the final event that the Troop meetings are leading up to.
 He will also miss the opportunity to put into practice the skills that he is learning at the meetings.
-Besides, camp-outs are fun!!
+Besides, campouts are fun!!
 With certain exceptions, there are no regularly scheduled meetings during vacations or on holidays within the school year.
 If school is cancelled, for example due to inclement winter weather, there will typically be no Scout meeting.
 A Patrol Leaders' "phone tree" will be used if it is necessary to cancel or reschedule a meeting.